 Vestibular rehabilitation is primarily exercise-based, where the nervous system is trained to make up for the issues concerning the inner ear.
 After analyzing the triggers for dizziness and the intensity, a therapist customized the exercise program for each patient.
 It has proved to be an effective solution that can reduce or eliminate the symptoms like dizziness, nausea, and other balance-related problems.

-Specially trained vestibular physiotherapists carefully develop the exercises, and it takes at least one or two sessions to show results and lessen symptoms.
+Specially trained vestibular physiotherapists carefully develop the exercises; it takes at least one or two sessions to show results and lessen symptoms.
 Some vestibular disorders that can be treated by physiotherapy include:

 - Vestibular neuritis